nathansperinde/Attrition-Analysis/README.md

 | RelationshipSatisfaction | 1 = Low, 2 = Medium, 3 = High, 4 = Very High |
 | WorkLifeBalance | 1 = Bad, 2 = Good, 3 = Better, 4 = Best |

-These mappings were applied to improve interpretability in the exploratory data analysis, statistical tests, model interpretation, and business insights.
+These mappings were applied to improve interpretability in the exploratory data analysis, statistical tests, model interpretation and business insights.

-In addition to these predefined scales, some continuous variables were grouped into categorical ranges, such as age groups, tenure groups, income groups, distance from home groups, and career stage groups.
+In addition to these predefined scales, some continuous variables were grouped into categorical ranges, such as age groups, tenure groups, income groups, distance from home groups and career stage groups.

 ## Methodology